Theatre History and Background

 In the mid-1990s, a unique collaboration by STC, the City of Hopkins, and the Hopkins School District planned and designed the Hopkins Center for the Arts (HCA), the current home of STC.
 Steve Barberio, former artistic director, led community efforts to design and fund the $4.3 million, 37,000 square foot, multi-disciplinary arts facility located in downtown Hopkins.
 Today, this new facility has been widely credited as the catalyst for the rebirth of downtown Hopkins.

 Since moving to the HCA in 1997, STC has significantly grown artistically and broadened its audience base.
 In addition to the main stage, HCA also houses a black box studio space (Hopkins Jaycees Studio), where STC is able to present more intimate and dramatic material that would not have the same impact if produced on the main stage.
-The black box studio is the venue for productions dealing with subject matter that demands a more intimate environment, such as A Holocaust Mosaic (an original piece based on the poetry, prose and other writings from the Holocaust) and Stone Hearts (a piece commissioned that portrays a Muslim family’s struggles during the Bosnian War).
+The black box studio is the venue for productions dealing with subject matter that demands a more intimate environment, such as Hidden Heroes The Black Women Of NASA (based on the book Hidden Human Computers: The Black Women of NASA) and Stone Hearts (a piece commissioned that portrays a Muslim family’s struggles during the Bosnian War).

 Today, STC is recognized as a leader in theatre, education and production programming for children and young adults, and has received a number of regional and national awards and grants.
 The National Endowment for the Arts supports its work, awarding grants for both productions and school outreach programming.
 STC was the recipient of the 2001 Award for Arts Organization Excellence in Educational Programming from the Minnesota Alliance for Arts in Education; in 2004, the editors of MPLS.ST.PAUL Magazine selected STC as the “Best Kid’s Theater” in the Twin Cities; in 2008, Minnesota Parent Magazine voters chose STC as “Best Children’s Theatre” and in 2009 STC was awarded “Nonprofit of the Year.”